irkartem/stories/BareMetalDiagnose.md

 * Check speed for disk

- Speed valuate at 3 differnt place of disk.
+ The speed valued at 3 different place of disk.
 At place with offset 4Gb from start, at the middle and 4Gb from the end of disk.
-For each offset we run this function:
+For each offset we run this function

 ```
                 sysctl -w vm.drop_caches=3 > /dev/null